Clocks and synchronization in GStreamer

 Streaming from (slow) network streams with buffering.
-This is the typical web streaming case where you access content from a streaming server with http.
+This is the typical web streaming case where you access content from a streaming server using HTTP.

-Capture from live source and and playback to live source with configurable latency.
-This is used when, for example, capture from a camera, apply an effect and display the result.
+Capture from live source and playback with configurable latency.
+This is used, for example, when capturing from a camera, applying an effect and displaying the result.
 It is also used when streaming low latency content over a network with UDP.

 Simultaneous live capture and playback from prerecorded content.
 This is used in audio recording cases where you play a previously recorded audio and record new samples, the purpose is to have the new audio perfectly in sync with the previously recorded data.

 event to synchronize streams in a pipeline as we will see in the next